WilsonChang0223/WilsonChang0223.github.io/index.md

 I am interested in the area of computer vision and machine learning including but not limited to
 * Metric learning
 * Generative models
-* 2D scene understanding
+* Scene understanding
-* 3D scene understanding & reconstruction
+* 3D reconstruction

 ## Education